Greatest Hits (Mariah Carey album): Commercial performance

-Greatest Hits debuted at number 52 on the US Billboard 200, charting for a total of 13 weeks, and remained her lowest peaking album on the chart until 2020, when Mariah Carey's Magical Christmas Special charted at number 100.
-It initially debuted and peaked at number 46 on the UK Albums Chart on the week ending December 15, 2001, but later reached a new peak of number seven on the week ending October 29, 2005, following the success of her tenth studio album The Emancipation of Mimi.
+Greatest Hits debuted at number 52 on the US Billboard 200, charted for 13 weeks, and remained her lowest-peaking album on the chart until 2020, when Mariah Carey's Magical Christmas Special charted at number 100.
+It debuted and initially peaked at number 46 on the UK Albums Chart for the week ending December 15, 2001, selling 18,000 copies, but later reached a new peak of number seven on the week ending October 29, 2005, following the success of her tenth studio album The Emancipation of Mimi.
 It spent a total of 38 weeks on the UK Albums Chart.
-The album also topped the UK Hip Hop and R&B Albums Chart for four non-consecutive weeks, making it her seventh number one album on the chart.
+The album also topped the UK Hip Hop and R&B Albums Chart for four non-consecutive weeks, becoming her seventh number-one album on the chart.

-As of November 2018, Greatest Hits has sold 1.23 million copies in the US, and received a double-platinum certification by the Recording Industry Association of America (RIAA), signifying 1 million double-disc units sold.
-(Note: Each disc is certified as an album by the RIAA, for multi-disc albums over 100 minutes.)
-It also achieved multiple certifications in other countries, including triple-platinum certifications by the British Phonographic Industry (BPI) and Australian Recording Industry Association (ARIA), signifying over 900,000 copies sold in the UK and 210,000 copies sold in Australia, respectively.
-Greatest Hits also sold 177,945 copies in South Korea, as of 2002.
+As of November 2018, Greatest Hits had sold 1.23 million copies in the US and had received a double-platinum certification by the Recording Industry Association of America (RIAA), representing 1 million double-disc units sold.
+(Note: Each disc is certified as an album by the RIAA for multi-disc albums over 100 minutes.)
+It also received certifications in several other countries, including triple-platinum certifications by the British Phonographic Industry (BPI) and Australian Recording Industry Association (ARIA), signifying over 900,000 copies sold in the UK and 210,000 copies sold in Australia, respectively.
+Greatest Hits had also sold 177,945 copies in South Korea as of 2002.